DIGITbrain/bb-elasticsearch/docker/readme.rst

         -p 9200:9200 \
         dbs-container-repo.emgora.eu/elasticsearch:8.1.2

-3. A password is generated for the elastic user and output to the terminal.
+3. If the `ELASTIC_PASSWORD` environment variable is not used, then a password is generated for the elastic user and output to the terminal.
 (Additionally, an enrollment for Kibana is also created.)

-   Copy and save the password and enrollment token as they are only shown once.

    If you need you can reset the password using the following command: